evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ## Performance

 The Chevrolet Silverado EV 4WT has a maximum power of 380KW (517hp).
 The total torque is 834nm.
-The 0-100km/h sprint (0-62mph) takes 4,5 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,5 seconds.
 The top speed is 170 km/h.

 ## Battery, range, and charging